Obama commutes Chelsea Manning’s sentence and she will be released from prison in May

 Most of the other people receiving commutations were serving sentences for nonviolent drug offenses.

-Obama has commuted sentences for 1,385 indviduals, the most of any President in U.S. history.
+Obama has commuted sentences for 1,385 individuals, the most of any President in U.S. history.
 That number includes 504 life sentences.

 Comments